Cogniti

 -

-- Wait for confirmation that your UTORid account and course has been added to the CTSI AI Virtual Tutors and that you can access the MS Teams group.
+Wait for confirmation that your UTORid account and course has been added to the CTSI AI Virtual Tutors.
+Approval typically takes a few days.

 -